flox/nixexprs/docs/builders.md

 - A Python package suitable for use as a dependency of other Python packages
 - All binaries or other outputs declared by the Python package, e.g. by `entry_points` in `setup.py`

+As with all builders, the derivation also exports a `.project` attribute which is the `project` from the inputs, allowing flox to discover which project this derivation belongs to.

 #### Versions
 Python packages declared with this function in `./pythonPackages` are version-agnostic.
 See [package sets](package-sets.md) for more info on version-agnostic definitions.
 This means:
 - The channel result will contain this package for all supported Python versions